 Campbeltown was once known as the Whisky Capital of the world, with more than 30 working distilleries in the area.
-Today is a very different story however, with only three still in production… Glen Scotia, Glengyle and Springbank.
-The best known is the latter – Springbank produces three brands of Single Malt – Springbank, which is lightly peated, Hazelburn, unpeated and triple distilled and Longrow, a heavily peated expression.
-The distillery is situated right in the heart of the town and dates from around 1828.
+Today is a very different story however, as only three remain in production… Glen Scotia, Glengyle and Springbank.

-In addition to Springbank, J & A Mitchell own Glengyle distillery next door as well as independent bottler, Wm.
+Owner of the distillery, J & A Mitchell also run the Glengyle distillery next door as well as the famed independent bottler, Wm.
 Cadenhead’s.
-As a result, there are casks from multiple distilleries resting in the dunnage warehouses onsite.
-This seemed an opportunity too good to miss so I followed up my tour with a Cadenhead’s Warehouse Tasting hosted by Mark Watt himself, the man responsible for selecting and bottling the whisky.
-What followed was one of the best experiences I’ve had at a distillery where I was treated to a diverse range of drams as varied as Aultmore, Auchentoshan, Glenlivet, Highland Park and Bowmore – not to mention a 42 year old Inchmurrin from Loch Lomond Distillery.
+As a result, the onsite warehousing is stuffed full of casks from an incredible variety of distilleries.
+It all seemed an opportunity too good to miss so I followed up my tour with a Cadenhead’s Warehouse Tasting, hosted by Mark Watt, the man responsible for selecting and bottling this wonderful array of barrels.
+I was treated to a diverse range of drams from the likes of Aultmore, Auchentoshan, Glenlivet, Highland Park and Bowmore, there was even a 42 year old Loch Lomond in there.

 Overall: 46 / 50.